-In short, he told us there was a great Caravan of Muscovite and Polish Merchants in the City, and they were preparing to set out on their Journey by Land to Muscovy within four or five Weeks, and he was sure we would take the Opportunity to go with them, and leave him behind to go back all alone.
-I confess, I was surpris'd with his News, a secret Joy spread itself over my own Soul, which I cannot describe, and never felt before or since, and I had no power for a good while to speak a Word to the old Man; but at last I turned to him; How do you know this, said I, are you sure it is true?
-Yes, says he, I met this Morning in the Street an old Acquaintance of mine, an Armenian, or one you call a Grecian, who is among them; he came last from Astracan, and was designing to go to Tonquin,. where I formerly knew him, but has alter'd his mind, and is now resolv'd to go with the Caravan to Moscow, and so down the River Volga to Astracan.
-Well, Seignior, says I, do not be uneasy about being left to go back alone, if this be a Method for my return to England, it shall be your Fault if you go back to Macao at all.
-We then went to consulting together what was to be done, and I asked my Partner what he thought of the Pilot's News, and whether it would suit with his Affairs?
-He told me he would do just as I would, for he had settled all his Affairs so well at Bengal, and left his Effects in such good Hands, that as we had made a good Voyage here, if he could vest it in China Silks, wrought and raw, such as might be worth the Carriage, he would be content to go England, and then make his Voyage back to Bengal, by the Company's Ships.
+I confess I was greatly surprised with this good news, and had scarce power to speak to him for some time; but at last I turned to him.
+"How do you know this?" said I: "are you sure it is true?"
+"Yes," says he; "I met this morning in the street an old acquaintance of mine, an Armenian, who is among them.
+He came last from Astracan, and was designing to go to Tonquin, where I formerly knew him, but has altered his mind, and is now resolved to go with the caravan to Moscow, and so down the river Wolga to Astracan."
+"Well, Seignior," says I, "do not be uneasy about being left to go back alone; if this be a method for my return to England, it shall be your fault if you go back to Macao at all."
+We then went to consult together what was to be done; and I asked my partner what he thought of the pilot's news, and whether it would suit with his affairs?
+He told me he would do just as I would; for he had settled all his affairs at Bengal, and left his effects in such good hands, that as we had made a good voyage here, if he could invest it in China silks, wrought and raw, such as might be worth the carriage, he would be content to go to England, and then make his voyage back to Bengal by the Company's ships.